🇯🇵 日本語 | 🇺🇸 English

 Challenge Problems

-Apply what you've learned to the following problems.
+Put what you've learned to work on the following problems.

 C1.
 Cube root via Newton's method